preconstruct/preconstruct/site/docs/configuration.md

 Note that adding an `exports` field can arguably be a breaking change, you may want to use the `extra` option to add more exports so that imports that worked previously still work or only add the `exports` field in a major version.

 The `exports` field feature can be configured at the project or package level.
-The `envConditions` and `extra` options can only be configured at the package level.
+The `extra` option can only be configured at the package level.
 The `importConditionDefaultExport` option can be configured at the project or package level.

-When the project-level [`imports`](#project-imports) option is enabled, conditions come from each package's top-level `imports` field and `envConditions` is not supported.
-Because `imports` defaults to `true`, projects using the legacy `envConditions` option must set it to `false`.

 #### Default {#exports-default}